 We use a starch-based film, BIOPLAST 300, to wrap our quarterly Historic House magazine.
 One of the major components of the wrappers is potato starch (from industrial potatoes, so as not to compete with food needs).
 BIOPLAST 300 has been awarded the OK Compost HOME certification by TÜV Austria.
 You can put it in your regular food waste or compost heap as you would with kitchen scraps (though you should always consult your local council for details on how to deal with different types of waste in your area).

 We recycle as much paper, packaging and other waste as possible, and encourage our members to do the same.

 The paperless option

 We offer all members the option to opt-out from receiving a paper magazine, or printed handbook, or both.
-If you enjoy reading the same content online and would rather not have to deal with paper copies, you can you make a contribution to protecting nature.
+If you enjoy reading the same content online and would rather not have to deal with paper copies, you can help us save paper by going digital.